Sign up now to the RGPSA

 Medical Trainees on the rural pathway and final year medical students looking to go rural are encouraged to sign-up to access our range of supports and services.

-Dr Kellie Mibus and Road to Rural intern Dr Sarah Miller at the Waikerie Health Service
+Dr Kellie Mibus & 2021 Road to Rural Intern Dr Sarah Miller at the Waikerie Health Service

-Dr Kellie Mibus and Road to Rural intern Dr Sarah Miller at the Waikerie Health Service
+Dr Kellie Mibus & 2021 Road to Rural Intern Dr Sarah Miller at the Waikerie Health Service

 Why train rural?